 You will still need to go through regular customs at this point and they will just ask you to show the paperwork from the SENASA official and then your free to leave.

-Do I need a Pet Passport for Costa Rica?
+Can I Get My Dog A Pet Passport for Costa Rica?